JSS University Mysore 2025

-Medical aspirants should be aware of the fact that admission to all undergraduate medical courses in the country are done through NEET only.
-More than twenty lakh students register every year for the medical entrance test making it a highly competitive exam.
-Thus, the admission process is also highly likely to be competitive.
+As the competition for admission to medical colleges nationwide is intensifying, aspiring candidates are increasingly drawn towards alternative medicine courses.
+Therefore, it becomes crucial for them to grasp the difference between Allopathy and Homeopathy.
+Medical aspirants should be aware of the fact that admission to all undergraduate medical courses in the country is done through NEET.
+Lakhs of students register yearly for NEET UG, making it a highly competitive.
 Therefore, candidates should be aware of medical courses without NEET as looking for alternative medicine courses is a wise option in the present scenario.

 Allopathy, the modern form of medicine, requires a hypothesis, experimentation, and the result of those experiments.
 However, when comparing homeopathic and allopathic ways of treatment, Homeopathy is a form of treatment where the focus is on treating the entire human body.
 For more details, candidates can check the article that follows titled ‘How is Allopathy different from Homeopathy’.

 Allopathy, based on modern scientific principles and evidence-based practices, employs pharmaceuticals and interventions to directly combat disease symptoms.
 In Allopathy, dependence is on hypothesis, experimentation, and the result of those experiments.
 Most Allopathic drugs have side effects on the human body.
 It is also often said that Allopathy is the scientific method of treating human diseases.
+Allopathy is constantly evolving for the inclusion of better-proven techniques of curing ailments and it also includes forms of treatment from alternative medicine fields once they are clinically tested and proven.

 ‘Like cures like’